OsaretinxD/rock-paper-scissors-game/README.md

 # rock-paper-scissors-game

-I made a rock paper cissors game and the layout is responsive
+I made a rock paper scissors game and the layout is responsive

 kinda proud of this one